aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 the subtraction of two arguments: ``ar1`` - ``ar2`` may be replaced by addition of ``ar1`` and `two's complement`_ of ``ar2``.

-Procedure of calculation two's complement is simple: we need to flip (invert) all bits in argument and then **add one to that argument**, ignoring any overflow, so operation like ``09 - 02`` we can implement in following way:
+Calculating two's complement is simple: we need to flip (invert) all bits in argument and then **add one to that argument**, ignoring any overflow, so operation like ``09 - 02`` can be implemented in following way:

 Preparing arguments::